Reedtrullz/mdbook-test/src/ledger/index.md

 ## Failed Ethereum transactions

 Some users have had success in enabling Blind Signing inside of the Ethereum app on their Ledger.

-In the Ethereum app, choose Settings -> Blind Signing, then press both buttons to change it to Enabled.
+In the Ethereum app, choose Settings &rarr; Blind Signing, then press both buttons to change it to Enabled.

 ## Incorrect asset quantity

 Ledger, especially with UTXO-based chains (ex.
 BTC, DOGE, etc.), tends to "spread" funds across multiple indexes<sup>†</sup> on your Ledger.
 Ledger Live is able to aggregate all the assets/quantities into one lump sum.
 This is indirectly described in the official Ledger document titled [Understanding Crypto Addresses and Derivation Paths][2].
 However, THORSwap cannot do this -- it can only see one index at a time (default index 0).
 Here's an example:

 - Pretend your Ledger Live says you have 1.2 BTC total
 - Index 0 = address bc1abcd (holds 1 BTC)